-NOTE: After getting a ton of amazing feedback from users, we updated this page for 2018.
+NOTE: After getting a ton of amazing feedback from users, we've added even more groups.

 Check it out here: Our Favorite Facebook Groups for Writers - updated for 2018

 Sometimes as I sit at my desk in a remote corner of the house, writing my soul out on the page, I need the company of other writers.
 Someone who understands how I can both crave and loathe this quiet aloneness.
 When it's 2am, and I'm working feverishly to meet a deadline or trying to make sense out of the jumble of ideas in my brain, I need community.